-- · Not operating within its budget and running a deficit. - · Changes in funding. - Inappropriate or insufficient financial controls and systems. - · Fraudulent activity. - Financial commitments made without adequate authorisation. - Reduction in pupil numbers that significantly affects the budget.
+- Not operating within its budget and running a deficit. - · Changes in funding. - Inappropriate or insufficient financial controls and systems. - · Fraudulent activity. - Financial commitments made without adequate authorisation. - Reduction in pupil numbers that significantly affects the budget. - A serious outbreak of communicable disease/pandemic.